Kate-Lioben/alx-low_level_programming/0x00-hello_world/README.md

-run a C file through the preprocessor and save the result into another file
+compily a C file but does not link